NandhaPragadeesh/Multiplexer-Simulation-in-Vivado/README.md

-# Exp-No: 01 - Write and simulate 4:1 Multiplexer using Verilog HDL and verify with testbench
+# Exp-No: 01 - 4:1 Multiplexer using Verilog HDL (Gate-Level, Dataflow, Behavioural, and Structural Modelling)

 **Aim:** <br>
 <br>
-&emsp;&emsp;To design and simulate a 4:1 Mux using Verilog HDL and verify its functionality through a testbench using the Vivado 2023.1 simulation environment.
+&emsp;&emsp;To design and simulate a 4:1 Multiplexer (MUX) using Verilog HDL in four different modeling styles—Gate-Level, Data Flow, Behavioral, and Structural and to verify its functionality through a testbench using the Vivado 2023.1 simulation environment.
+The experiment aims to understand how different abstraction levels in Verilog can be used to describe the same digital logic circuit and analyze their performance.<br>
 <br>
 **Apparatus Required:** <br>
 <br>